sourcegraph/sourcegraph-public-snapshot/README.md

 - Place the file under e.g. `C:\Program Files\Sourcegraph\src.exe`
 - Add that directory to your system path to access it from any command prompt

-### Renaming
+### Renaming `src` (optional)

-Since `src` is a single static binary, you can simply rename it should you have any existing conflicts such as Bash aliases.
+If you have a naming conflict with the `src` command, such as a Bash alias, you can rename the static binary.
 For example, on Linux / Mac OS:

 ```sh
 mv /usr/local/bin/src /usr/local/bin/sourcegraph-cli